-Tiny houses are sexy.
+Tiny houses are sexy, especially if you have taken the time to look at these tiny house design ideas to create a space that is truly out of this world.
 There, I said it.
-I'm even a fan of their oft-maligned, hopelessly un-hipster cousin, the good ol' motor home.
+In fact, I'm even a fan of their oft-maligned, hopelessly un-hipster cousin, the good ol' motor home.
 It's got nothing to do with the composting toilet or that weird slab o' wood that is a dining room table, drafting table, and coffee table all in one.
 The sex appeal is the freedom, and those little houses wear it like a killer LBD.
 I want to visit so many places, truly EXPERIENCE them.
 To do that, you have to live in them–not have all your crap in a suitcase and wait for room service to bring a hot fudge sundae, (As I write this, I'm staying at a hotel and craving a traditional sundae, complete with the stemmed glass) it's getting down and dirty with all your stuff around you and living like you truly belong there.
 Seeing more than what's in those little brochures in the lobby.

 Cirque Macabre calls Las Vegas home, and if you're planning a trip there, here are some of the places mentioned in the book.
 As well as a couple of my favorite bands in residence there. 🙂